-In addition to HIPAA, the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM) CAN-SPAM and the Telephone Consumer Protection Act (TCPA) impose specific requirements on communications with customers.
+In addition to HIPAA, the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM) and the Telephone Consumer Protection Act (TCPA) imposes specific requirements on communications with customers.
 For example, the TCPA imposes various consumer consent requirements and other restrictions on certain telemarketing activity and other communications with consumers by phone, fax, or text message.
-TCPA violations can result in significant financial penalties, including penalties or criminal fines imposed by the Federal Communications Commission (FCC) or fines of up to \$1,500 per violation imposed through private litigation or by state authorities.
-Furthermore, the California Consumer Privacy Act CCPA applies to personal information of 2018 CCPA imposes obligations on consumers, business representatives, and employees, and requires businesses to which it applies.
-These obligations include, but are not limited to, providing specific disclosures in privacy notices and affording honor requests from California residents to exercise certain rights related to their personal data, privacy rights.
-The CCPA allows provides for statutory fines for noncompliance (up to \$7,500 per violation), violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
-In addition, it is anticipated that the California Privacy Rights Act of 2020 (CPRA), CPRA, effective January 1, 2023, will expand CCPA.
-For example, the CPRA establishes CCPA by adding a new right for individuals to correct their personal information and establishing a new California Privacy

-Protection Agency to implement and enforce the CPRA, which could increase the risk of an enforcement action.
+TCPA violations can result in significant financial penalties, including penalties or criminal fines imposed by the Federal Communications Commission or fines up to \$1,500 per violation imposed through private litigation or by state authorities.
+Furthermore, the California Consumer Privacy Act of 2018 (CCPA) imposes obligations on businesses to which it applies.
+These obligations include, but are not limited to, providing specific disclosures in privacy notices and affording California residents certain rights related to their personal data.
+The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
+In addition, it is anticipated that the California Privacy Rights Act of 2020 (CPRA), effective January 1, 2023, will expand the CCPA.
+For example, the CPRA establishes a new California Privacy Protection Agency to implement and enforce the CPRA, which could increase the risk of an enforcement action.
 Other states have enacted data privacy laws.
-For example, laws, including Virginia, passed the Consumer Data Protection Act, Colorado, passed the Colorado Privacy Act, Utah, and Utah passed the Consumer Privacy Act, Connecticut, all of which become effective in 2023.
-Additionally, several states and localities have enacted measures related to the use of artificial intelligence AI and machine learning ML in products and services.
-In addition, additional data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which could further complicate compliance efforts.
+For example, Virginia passed the Consumer Data Protection Act, Colorado passed the Colorado Privacy Act, and Utah passed the Consumer Privacy Act, all of which become effective in 2023.
+Additionally, several states and localities have enacted measures related to the use of artificial intelligence and machine learning in products and services.
+In addition, data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which could further complicate compliance efforts.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
-For example, In Canada, the European Union's General Data Protection Regulation (EU GDPR) and Electronic Documents Act (PIPEDA) and various related provincial laws, as well as Canada's Anti-Spam Legislation (CASL), may apply to our operations.
-Additionally, the EU GDPR and the United Kingdom's UK GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals.
+For example, the European Union's General Data Protection Regulation (EU GDPR) and, the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals.
 For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros or 4% of annual global revenue, whichever is greater.
-Further, individuals, classes of data subjects or consumer protection organizations authorized at law to represent their interests may initiate private litigation related to our processing of their personal data.
-Furthermore, in Europe, there is a proposed regulation related to artificial intelligence (AI) AI and ML that, if adopted, could impose onerous obligations related to the use of AI-related systems.
+Further, individuals may initiate litigation related to our processing of their personal data.
+Furthermore, in Europe, there is a proposed regulation related to artificial intelligence (AI) that, if adopted, could impose onerous obligations related to the use of AI-related systems.
 We may have to change our business practices to comply with such obligations.
 In addition to data privacy and security laws, we may be contractually subject to data privacy and security obligations, including industry standards adopted by industry groups and may become subject to new data privacy and security obligations in the future.
-For example, certain Certain privacy laws, such as the GDPR and the CCPA, also require our customers to impose specific contractual restrictions on their service providers.
+For example, certain privacy laws, such as the GDPR and the CCPA, require our customers to impose specific contractual restrictions on their service providers.